Abu Dhabi International School

 Abu Dhabi International Private School (Arabic: مدرسة أبو ظبي الدولية الخاصة, romanized: Madrasaẗ Ābu Ẓabi Al-Dawliyyah Al-H̱aṣa) (usually shortened to Abu Dhabi International (Pvt.)
-School, Abu Dhabi International School, or just AIS) is a private international school licensed by the Ministry of Education located in Abu Dhabi in the United Arab Emirates.
+School, Abu Dhabi International School, or just AIS) is a private international school licensed by the UAE Ministry of Education located in Abu Dhabi in the United Arab Emirates.
 The school offers an American curriculum, as well as the International General Certificate of Secondary Education (IGCSE) and the International Baccalaureate (IB) programs.
 It was founded in 1992 by current superintendent, Jihan Nasr.

 Campuses

 The school currently has two running campuses.
 The first campus was opened in 1992.
 It is located on the main island of the emirate of Abu Dhabi on Al Karamah Street.
 The school facilities include a library, a football field, a prayer room, a gymnasium, four laboratories, an art room, and a music room.
 The campus contains 1,402 students and 95 staff members.
-The newer campus in the Mohammed Bin Zayed City region of Abu Dhabi was opened in 2016.
+The newer campus in the Mohammed Bin Zayed City region of Abu Dhabi was opened in 2015.
 It contains 2,616 students and 183 staff members.
 As of now, the IGCSE curriculum is being offered in the first campus, while the campus in the Mohammed Bin Zayed City offers the American and IB programs.